Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 Pretty much.

-So the the point of this segment is that Sadiq Khan is wrong about everything important in life.
+So the point of this segment is that Sadiq Khan is wrong about everything important in life.

-And everything he said in that interview, even though he didn't say I'm going to give these houses only for Muslims, although he did say the purpose of these additional houses is to help Muslims live next to other Muslims.
+And everything he said in that interview, even though he didn't say, I'm going to give these houses only for Muslims, although he did say the purpose of these additional houses is to help Muslims live next to other Muslims.

 Of course I am.